natac13/seanpaulcampbell.com/apps/website/src/content/blog/aws-bedrock-knowledge-base-sst.md

   bastion: true, // so you can connect to RDS and setup the table });
 ```

-The VPC provides network isolation for our resources.
-We enable a bastion host (`bastion: true`) so we can connect to our RDS instance and set up the required database schema and tables.

 ### Vector Database with Aurora RDS